RobRendell/gTove/README.md

 ## Plans/TODO

 * Ross was trying to navigate with the browser forward/back buttons.
-* Tutorial JSON is built into bundle, but images are on Drive.
-Would be better all or nothing - copy tutorial from my Drive, so updates are easier, or bundle the images as well so it works in Offline mode.
 * Elastic selection tool, to select multiple minis/templates at once?

 * Bundles don't support templates.